ColinKennedy/ways/docs/troubleshooting.rst

     unused_plugins = [plugin for plugin in raw_plugins if plugin not in plugins]

-get_all_plugins shows you every Plugin that a Context can use.
+:func:`ways.api.get_all_plugins` shows you every Plugin that a Context can use.
 The "plugins" property shows you which of those Plugins were actually used and you can get the unused Plugin list by taking the difference between the two.

 Checking Method Resolution